AymericMbepa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6- script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
-7-script that adds execution permission to the owner, the group owner and the other users, to the file hello 8-script that set no permissions to all owner and all groupe owner and set all permissions to others to the file hello
+7-script that adds execution permission to the owner, the group owner and the other users, to the file hello 8-script that set no permissions to all owner and all groupe owner and set all permissions to others to the file hello 9-script that sets the mode of the file hello to this -rwxr-x-wx